Skip to contents

 corner_plot_ID = multiple_plots$plot_ID,

-tree_df = multiple_trees,
+tree_data = multiple_trees,

-tree_coords = c("xRel","yRel"),
+tree_coords = c("x_rel","y_rel"),

 tree_plot_ID = multiple_trees$plot